pyyush/GraphML/README.md

 * Download and store data files in their respective folders.

-  For example, the path of amazon2M data files should be: .datasets/amazon2M/amazon2M-{G.json, feats.npy, class_map.json, id_map.json}
+  For example, the path of ppi data files should be: datasets/ppi/ppi-{G.json, feats.npy, class_map.json, id_map.json}

 ## Citations:
 [1] Wei-Lin Chiang et al. "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks"\